 According to business investment and economy specialist advisors MaRS, most of the main barriers to starting up and successfully running a small company involve backing money.
 Basically, without adequate backing, you may not be able to get your company off the ground.
 Even if you are able to launch it, you may not be able to pay for the overhead, marketing, employee training and other necessities to keep the business from drowning.
 The time to secure adequate funding is before the business launch, in order to ensure that the company doesn't falter at any point during the all-important first year.

 You have several options to find financing, such as turning to friends and family, finding an angel investor, and the increasingly popular choice, crowdfunding.
 But this only really becomes a building block for business success when it is done at the right time, to the right degree.
-[If you're ready to look for outside financing, you can browse our reviews of the best alternative business lenders and financing options.]
+[If you're ready to look for outside financing, you can browse our reviews of the best business loan options.]

 2. Know your audience.